golangkorea/golang-spec/Types/pointer_types.md

 # Pointer types

-A pointer type denotes the set of all pointers to variables of a given type, called the base type of the pointer.
-The value of an uninitialized pointer is nil.
+A pointer type denotes the set of all pointers to [variables](/Variables/) of a given type, called the base *type* of the pointer.
+The value of an uninitialized pointer is `nil`.

 <pre>
 <a id="PointerType">PointerType</a> = "*" <a href="#BaseType">BaseType</a> .